 The first time I trained with Sensei he used Miyamoto's "twofold gaze" to thwart any attack I may have been considering (p.
-17).
-The gaze sees distant things as close and close things as distant, which perceptually slows down an opponent's movements.
-With a mind devoid of anticipation, the opponent's strength and intentions are easier to discern, and I have found the gaze to be especially useful in defending against moving armed assaults.
+74).
+The gaze sees distant things as close and close things as distant, which perceptually slows down the opponent's movements.
+With a mind devoid of anticipation, the opponent's strength and intentions are easier to discern.
+This makes the gaze especially useful in defending against moving armed assaults.